nus-cs2103-AY2122S1/ip/docs/README.md

 ### Finding a task
 Tiger can also help find tasks based on a specific keyword.
 The search is not case sensitive, ie. `search woodlands` and `search Woodlands` should return the same list.
 The usage is `search [substring].`

-Example: `search Woodlands:` searches for tasks with task description containing the string "Woodlands".
+Example: `search Woodlands` searches for tasks with task description containing the string "Woodlands".

 Expected outcome:
 ```